Towards Markov-State Holography: Appendix B: Convergence of histograms

-where $\mathbf{1}$ denotes an $(m-1)\times 1$ all-one column vector.
-The right hand side of Eq.~(\ref{SM_prob_sum2}) indicates a process starting from the stationary distribution of $\mathbf{\Omega}$, changing state $1$ to an absorbing state, and letting the system evolve for $k+1$ steps.
-What we are actually evaluating is the sum of probabilities that the system does not end in $1$, i.e.~the survival probability in the rest of the network.
+The right hand side of Eq.~\eqref{SM_prob_sum2} indicates a process starting from the stationary distribution of $\mathbf{\Omega}$, changing state the first $q$ states (the observable Markov states) to an absorbing states, and letting the system evolve for $k+1$ steps.
+What we are actually evaluating is the sum of probabilities that the system does not end in the set of observable Markov states $O$, i.e.~the survival probability in the rest of the network.